Display (zoology): Insects

-Communication is very important for animals all throughout the animal kingdom, even those with fairly simple nervous systems and body plans.
-For example, since female praying mantids are sexually cannibalistic, the male will typically avail of a concealment form of display behaviour.
-This is a series of creeping movements executed by the male as it approaches the female with freezing of the body whenever the female looks towards the male.
-However, according to laboratory studies conducted by Loxton in 1979, one type of praying mantis, Ephestiasula arnoena, shows both male and female counterparts performing overt and ritualized behaviour before mating.
-Both displayed a semaphore behaviour, meaning both displayed their front legs in a boxing fashion before the slow approach of the male from behind.
-This semaphore display in E. arnoenaiskey in communicating between both mantids that both are ready for copulation and, by extension, the continuance of their genetic line.
+Communication is important for animals throughout the animal kingdom.
+For example, since female praying mantids are sexually cannibalistic, the male typically uses a cryptic form of display.
+This is a series of creeping movements executed by the male as it approaches the female, with freezing whenever the female looks towards the male.
+However, according to laboratory studies conducted by Loxton in 1979, one type of mantis, Ephestiasula arnoena, shows both male and female counterparts performing overt and ritualized behaviour before mating.
+Both displayed a semaphore behaviour, meaning waving their front legs in a boxing fashion before the slow approach of the male from behind.
+This semaphore display communicates that both are ready for copulation.

-Along with the display behaviour shown by the praying mantid, flies belonging to the genus Megaselia also show such behaviour.
+Flies belonging to the genus Megaselia also show such behaviour.
 Contrary to the typically female-selected mating that occurs for most organisms, these flies have females that show the display behaviour and males that choose the mate.
 Females have a bright orange colouring that attracts the male and also perform a series of fluttering wing movements that make the insect appear to "dance" and make the openings on their abdomens to swell in order to attract a male.
-It is also interesting to note that there is experimental evidence that implies the female may also release pheromones that attract the male; this is an instance of chemical display behaviour that plays a large role in animal communication.
+There is experimental evidence that implies the female may also release pheromones that attract the male; this is an instance of chemical display behaviour that plays a large role in animal communication.

-This auditory courtship behavior is also seen in fruit flies like A. suspensa when they perform calling and pre-copulatory songs before mating.
+Auditory courtship behavior is seen in fruit flies like A. suspensa when they perform calling and pre-copulatory songs before mating.
 Both of these sounds are created by rapid flapping of the males wings.